OneSignal/OneSignal-WordPress-Plugin/readme.txt

 You can configure notification delivery at preset intervals, create user segments, and customize the opt-in process for visitors.

-OneSignal is free for up to 30,000 subscribers; there are no limits on the number of push notifications you can send.
-Contact [support@onesignal.com](mailto:support@onesignal.com) if you have any questions.
-We’d love to hear from you.
+OneSignal’s free plan allows targeting up to 30,000 subscribers with push notifications.
+Contact support@onesignal.com if you have any questions.
+We’d love to hear from you!

 = Company =
 OneSignal is trusted by over 690,000 developers and marketing strategists.
 We power push notifications for everyone from early stage startups to Fortune 500 Companies, sending 4 billion notifications per day.
 It is the most popular push notification plugin on Wordpress with 90,000+ installations.